Joceelin/Curated-Voice-Data/README.md

 ## ⚠️ Data Availability Statement

-The data supporting the findings of this study were obtained from X (formerly Twitter) through a third-party data provider.
+The data supporting the findings of this study were obtained from X (formerly Twitter) through a third-party data provider and **cannot be publicly shared in raw form** due to platform Terms of Service restrictions.

-The dataset provided in this repository has been processed to remove content that may violate platform policies.
+The dataset provided in this repository has been processed to comply with platform policies and ethical standards.
+Specifically, only the tweet text (`full_text`) is retained, while usernames have been **anonymized through hashing** to protect user identities.
+All other metadata has been removed.
 The data collection procedure, sampling strategy, preprocessing steps, and analytical parameters are described in detail in the **Methods section** and **Supplementary Material** of the paper.

 ---